all-out/guides/_guides/applying.md

 Yes?
 Keep reading.

-### Besides sending an application, have you talked to anyone affiliated with All-Out in any way?
+### Are there any recruitment restrictions in the `DoomedFromTheStart` MOTD?

+Yes?
+Depending on the situation, the corp might be on lockdown and acceptances are being delayed for security reasons.
+Feel free to ask for clarification in the pub channel; if it's not >super opsec< we'll let you know what's up.
+When the restrictions are lifted, your app will be processed normally (or we'll mail you with specifics).

 No?
-We don't know enough about you to accept you just yet.
-Read the "Getting to Know Each Other" section of this guide again and follow it.
-You can reapply as many times as you want.

-Yes?
 Keep reading.

 ### Ask a director personally.

-If you've included all the information we need and you've talked to us but your application still hasn't been accepted, don't be afraid to mail a director and ask what's up.
-The corp might be on lockdown for some reason and application acceptances are being delayed for security.
-There might be some red flags on your app that we need more time to look at or ask you about.
-It could be a lot of things; doesn't hurt to ask.
+If you've included all the information we need and there are no current restrictions and you've talked to us but your application still hasn't been accepted, don't be afraid to mail a director and ask what's up.
+Mostly likely we're just busy and haven't gotten around to it and a mail will remind us.
+Or there might be some red flags on your app that we need more time to look at or ask you about.
+It could be a lot of things; doesn't hurt at all to ask.

 *[USTZ]: United States Time Zone
 *[EUTZ]: European Time Zone